 The regional additional income tax is overestimated by 1-3%, probably due to the representation of the taxable income in the survey by regions.
-Over the years considered, it is important to note the increase in the tax revenue collected by the Regional additional income tax in 2011 due to the increase in the tax rates.
+Over the years considered, it is important to note the increase, well captured by EUROMOD simulations, in the tax revenue collected by the Regional additional income tax in 2011 due to the increase in the tax rates.